 This is one of the most commonly asked issues about organic matter, and there are a few different approaches to answering it.

 Is Organic Certified Coffee Beneficial to Your Health?
-There are numerous studies that prove coffee’s medical advantages; however, whether organic coffee is better for you is still up for dispute.
+Numerous studies prove coffee’s medical advantages; however, whether organic coffee is better for you is still up for dispute.

 Organic certification and business activities?